nrwl/nx/docs/react/api-jest/builders/jest.md

 ### testPathPattern

-Type: `string`
+Type: `array`

-A regexp pattern string that is matched against all tests paths before executing the test. (https://jestjs.io/docs/en/cli#testpathpattern-regex)
+An array of regexp pattern strings that is matched against all tests paths before executing the test. (https://jestjs.io/docs/en/cli#testpathpattern-regex)

 ### testResultsProcessor